Cosmian/mse-cli/documentation/docs/subcommand/status.md

 - `on_error`: the status of an app stopped with a failure.
 It's a terminal state.
 - `stopped`: the status of an app stopped without any errors.
 For example: when the expiration date is reached.
 It's a terminal state.

-The status command also print metrics measured at the current time concerning the network, cpu or filesystem usage.
+The status command also prints instant metrics, measuring the network, CPU and filesystem usages.